 Partial dentures are a basic option to replace multiple missing teeth in your mouth.
-A partial denture rests on a metal framework that attaches to your natural teeth.
-Your natural teeth act as an anchor for the partial denture to stay in place.
+A partial denture rests on a metal framework that is attached to your natural teeth.
+Your natural teeth serve as an anchor for the partial denture to stay in place.
 A partial denture is a removable alternative to a bridge.

-Throughout your lifetime, your denture will need to be relined, remade, or rebased due to wear that occurs each day.
-Relining or rebasing is the process of reshaping the denture to make sure it is comfortable and functional for your needs.
+Throughout your lifetime, your denture will need to be relined, remade or rebased, due to wear that occurs each day.
+Relining or rebasing is the process of reshaping the denture to make sure that it is comfortable and functional for your needs.
 As you age, your mouth naturally changes and reshapes which may cause your dentures to loosen.
 Loose dentures may irritate your gums and wiggle when you are chewing.
-This is why it’s so important to see your dentist for your recommended checkups when you have dentures!
+This is why it’s so important to see your dentist at Batavia Family Dental for your recommended checkups when you have dentures.

-- Brush your dentures twice a day to remove food, plaque and bacteria from the surface of them.
+- Brush your dentures twice a day to remove food, plaque and bacteria from their surface.
 This will also help prevent them from staining.

 - Brush your gums, roof of your mouth and tongue to prevent any bacteria from building up in your mouth.
-Fungal infections are common with denture wearers due to not keeping the mouth clean.
+Fungal infections are common with denture wearers, if the mouth clean is not kept clean.

 - During the cleaning process, make sure that you do not bend the plastic or the clasps of your denture or partial denture.

 - In order to keep their shape, most dentures need to stay moist.
 Make sure you place your dentures in water or a soaking solution overnight.
 Ask Dr. Korpan at Batavia Family Dental about how to make your dentures last and stay fresh looking.

 - Rinse your dentures after you have soaked them and before you put them in your mouth, in order to remove chemicals.